Living in Amsterdam

 - !WOON Various housing corporations offer student housing in Amsterdam.
 If you have any questions about this, you can contact !WOON

-- The Student Hotel (TSH) has more than 700 rooms that are rented to both Dutch and international students.
+- The Student Hotel (TSH): has more than 700 rooms that are rented to both Dutch and international students.
 The length of study may vary from 1 week to 10 months.
 Permanent accommodation is not possible.
+Check in at Amsterdam City or Amsterdam West.

 - DUWO is a student housing corporation in the Netherlands with an online platform for studenthousing.
 This video provides an introduction to the different ways there are to find housing.
 International students get priority for rooms at Dennenrodepad, Darlingstraat, Opaallaan (in Hoofddorp) and Schoonzichtlaan (in Haarlem) for rooms of which the contract starts in June, July and August.